 Just plan out your week accordingly.
 The more holiday parties, the longer you’re on my low carb, insulin-resistant diet in between.

 So what happens when you go to the grocery store hungry?

 Stay tuned, I’ll be sharing the secret to keeping your hormones in Harmony by supporting your hypothalamus at the end of this video.
-Which is super important because your hypothalamus literally controls everything in your body including your weight set point, your metabolism and your hunger!
+This is super important because your hypothalamus literally controls everything in your body including your weight set point, your metabolism, and your hunger!

 Now I didn’t say exercise.
 Of course exercise is important for fitness.
 You gotta breathe hard and get your heart rate up for twenty to thirty minutes at least three to five times a week in order to gain cardiovascular and pulmonary fitness.
 But for weight loss, you just gotta get active.